Policies

 Communication

-In order to facilitate continuity of communication, please contact Artistic and Office staff only by phone (828) 294-8438, or email: info@hickoryballetpa.com with any questions or concerns.
+To facilitate continuity of communication, please contact Artistic and Office staff only by phone at (828) 294-8438 or by email at info@hickoryballetpa.com with any questions or concerns.
 We will respond in a timely manner, during office hours.

 Website/Facebook

-Please check our website: hickoryballetpa.com for information re: class schedules, faculty, upcoming events, auditions.
-Etc. Check facebook: Hickory Ballet & Performing Arts for studio closures, show info, fundraisers, etc. We also have a parent facebook page: Hickory Ballet and Performing Arts Parents for anyone needing HBPA parent help i.e: carpools, ticket exchange, volunteer jobs exchange, etc.
+Please check our website: hickoryballetpa.com for information re:class schedules, faculty, upcoming events, auditions, etc. Check Facebook: Hickory Ballet & Performing Arts for upcoming projects, classroom activities, fundraisers, etc. We also have a parent Facebook page, Hickory Ballet and Performing Arts Parents, for anyone needing HBPA parent help, e.g., studio closures, carpools, ticket exchanges, volunteer job exchanges, etc.

 Enrollment and Tuition Policies

 Performance Fees are assessed before each production in which your student participates.
-Performance Fees are $60 for the Lower School (pre-Level 3) and $75 for Company Level .
+These fees cover rehearsal time, costumes, and a pair of performance tights.
+Performance Fees are $65 for the Lower School (pre-Level 2) and $80 for Upper School (Level 3-Company Level).
 This allows us to provide quality costumes and dry cleaning, at an affordable price for families.
+All fees are non-refundable.
 Costumes remain the property of HBPA.

-All tuition, registration fees, costume fees, etc. will be billed and paid through JackRabbit, a secure, online service.
+All tuition, registration fees, performance fees, etc. will be billed and paid through JackRabbit, a secure, online service.
 If you need assistance setting up your account, please contact the office.
-If your student’s tuition is 2 months overdue, their lessons will be interrupted and they will not be able to attend classes until the bill is paid in full.
+If your student’s tuition is 2 months overdue, their lessons will be interrupted, and they will not be able to attend classes until the bill is paid in full.

 Students are allowed to attend one trial class, free of cost, in any new discipline to see if there is interest.